 - Child and Adolescent Development

-Built in 2004, the state-of-the-art Education & Technology Center was designed for one purpose—to train teachers.
+Our state-of- the-art Education & Technology Center was designed for one purpose—to train teachers.
 The facility features the most advanced equipment, including total wireless capability, live video conferencing, and translation capabilities for conferences.
-Along with general-purpose classrooms, the facility also features four specialized classrooms for the teaching of reading, science and math, early childhood, middle level, and special education.
+Along with general-purpose classrooms, the facility also features specialized classrooms for the teaching of reading, science and math, early childhood, and special education.

 We strongly believe in placing students into the field and into as many different classroom environments as possible.
 Our comprehensive field placement program, unmatched in its amount and variety of field experiences, starts with freshman year and continues until graduation.